Skip to main content

 Source: Statistics Canada, CMHC, CREA, Forecast by TD Economics.

-New Brunswick’s fiscal situation continues to remain solid compared to its peers and even its own historical track record.
-It is the only province—alongside Alberta—to project budget surpluses over the next few years and carries the fourth lowest net-debt burden among the provinces.
-This has left the government with fiscal wiggle room to support growth if needed (Chart 2)
+N.B.’s fiscal situation continues to remain solid compared to its peers and even its own historical track record.
+It is worth noting that the provincial government no longer expects to achieve a budget surplus this fiscal year as health related expenditures surged to support the rising headcount.
+Still, the NB government carries the fourth lowest net-debt burden among the provinces, giving the government some fiscal wiggle room to support growth if needed

-Chart 1 shows New Brunswick's manufacturing shipments growth on a quarterly basis since Q1-2022.
-As of Q1-2023 manufacturing shipments are down -1.2% year-on-year (y/y).
-Given one extra data point in April 2024, Q2-2024 manufacturing shipments are tracking a 0.9% decline, which would be the sixth consecutively quarterly decline.
+Chart 2 shows New Brunswick's manufacturing shipments growth on a quarterly basis since Q1-2022.
+As of Q2-2023 manufacturing shipments are down -0.1% year-on-year (y/y) after falling 1.6% the quarter prior.
+Given one extra data point in July 2024, Q3-2024 manufacturing shipments are tracking a -1.8% decline, which would be the sixth quarterly decline over seven quarters.

 Nova Scotia